Hijiki no nimono (ひじきの煮物)

 There are two types of hijiki: dried hijiki and nama hijiki.

-I recommend using nama hijiki.
-Dried hijiki has hard fibers, but raw hijiki is soft and fragrant.
+I recommend using raw hijiki.
+Dried hijiki has hard fibers, while raw hijiki is soft and has a good aroma.

 There are two manufacturing methods, the Ise method and the Boshu method, but over 80% of the products use the Ise method.